-For example, if Figure 2 is our specification tree, then as the system starts the initial event (e_0) trigger occurs and all goals who are not explicitly triggered in G_S are instantiated as shown in Figure 3.
-(The events in parenthesis indicate the event that caused the goals instantiation while double lined ovals represent goals that are currently preceded.)
+For example, if Figure 2 is our specification tree, then as the system starts the initial event (e_0) trigger occurs and all goals that are not explicitly triggered in G{Spec} are instantiated as shown in Figure 4, which represents the goal instance tree.
+We use parentheses in to the value of the parameter passed from the triggering event.